 Why is it important to differentiate between the two?

 As stated earlier, mental health and mental illness are two separate things.
 While they can be influenced by one another, that does not make them interchangeable.

-It is important to speak up about both mental health and mental illness, but it cannot be denied that the two require different solutions or approaches.
+It is essential to speak up about both mental health and mental illness, but it cannot be denied that the two require different solutions or approaches.
 Social stigma about mental health persists even up till now, as many confuse mental health with mental illness.

 People are scared to broach the topic of mental health and may even choose to disregard it, as they believe that taking care of their mental health is shameful, similar to admitting that they are “unwell” and “need to be fixed”.
 They don’t realise that preserving one’s mental health is imperative, as a decline in mental health can make one more susceptible to mental illness.